ajvaghasiya/Searchlens-ai/README.md

 a single project that maps to Technical SEO, SEO Engineering, Website & Conversion, and GEO/Digital Trust roles instead of three unrelated demos.

-Development started in **June 2026**.
-That's the real start date, not backdated, if you're checking commit history against a CV.

 ## Status